msx-solis/MSX-BEER/README.md

 http://basshp.blogspot.com/2014/04/beer-202-ata-ide-review.html

+Here you have a demostration video for this distribution: https://www.youtube.com/watch?v=AeNEiQcKNEI&t=1s

-Here you have lots of details
+And here you have lots of BEER interface details

 https://www.pjrc.com/tech/8051/ide/wesley.html